d12frosted/elpa-mirror/nongnu/subed-readme.txt

   • Shift the current subtitle forward (`C-M-f') or backward (`C-M-b') together with all following subtitles.
 This is basically a convenience shortcut for `C-SPC M-> C-M-n/p'.
+  • Scale all subtitles or all marked subtitles forward (`C-M-x') or backward (`C-M-S-x') in time without changing subtitle duration.
+A prefix argument sets the number of milliseconds for the current session (e.g. `C-u 500 C-M-x' moves the last [or last marked] subtitle forward 500ms and proportionally scales all [or all marked] subtitles based on this time extension.
+Similarly, `C-u 500 C-M-S-x' moves the last [or last marked] subtitle backward 500ms and proportionally scales all [or all marked] subtitles based on this time contraction).
+This can be extremely useful to correct synchronization issues in existing subtitle files.
+First, adjust the starting time if necessary (e.g. `C-M-f'), then adjust the ending and scale constituent subtitles (e.g. `C-M-x').
+  • Show CPS (characters per second) for the current subtitle.
+  • Insert HTML-like tags (`C-c C-t C-t', with an optional attribute when prefixed by `C-u'), in particular italics (`C-c C-t C-i') or boldface (`C-c C-t C-b').
   • Sort and re-number subtitles and remove any extra spaces and newlines (`M-s').
 This is done automatically every time the buffer is saved.